 I've seen the degeneration of these types of tattoos first hand, having worked at a tattoo shop when the trend began.
-The artists I worked with used to deny those kind of jobs on the daily, in fear of having their name tag on the final product.
+The artists I worked with used to deny those kind of jobs on a daily basis, in fear of having their name attached to a tattoo that would look terrible in a matter of years.
 These types of tattoos just don't age well, and the reason is science.

 There are certain fundamentals necessary in tattooing in order to create not only a nice tattoo, but a quality tattoo.
 A tattoo built to stand the test of time.
 Black outlining is fundamental number one.

 Black ink is carbon based, while all color inks have a base of pigment.
 When carbon-based ink is applied into the skin as an outline it becomes hard, and creates a dam that keeps pigment from spreading further into the skin.
-The abstract and watercolor tattoos done nowadays typically will lack proper outlines, and without them the pigment tends to bleed, as well as lose it's crispness, and vibrance when healed.
-The final result... a large blob of indiscernible color in just a few months time.
+The abstract and watercolor tattoos done nowadays typically lack proper outlines, and without them the pigment tends to bleed, as well as lose its crispness and vibrance, when healed.
+This means that the once beautiful watercolor butterfly will become a large blob of indiscernible color in just a few months time.

 Scroll down to see a few examples on the progression of watercolor tattoos.